React Design Principles

 Composition

-Components written by different people should work well together.
-It is important to us that you can add functionality to a component without causing rippling changes throughout the codebase.
-In React, components describe any composable behavior, and this includes rendering, lifecycle, and state.
+Components written by different people should work well together, enabling functionality additions without causing rippling changes throughout the codebase.

 -